hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 Indian group is also correlated with presence of the R1a-Z93 branch that is seen as early as the Poltavka culture and rises to dominate in Sintashta, Potapovka, Srubnaya and Andronovo cultures.
-Finally, the latest whole ancient genome studies indicated that both modern European and Indian populations (with a north-south gradient) are on an average closer to ancient steppe populations than they are to each other.
+Finally, the latest whole ancient genome studies indicated thatboth modern European and Indian populations (with a north-south gradient) are on an average closer to ancient steppe populations than they are to each other.
 This would mean that populations related to the ancient steppe populations